ankane/searchkick/README.md

 indices_boost: {Category => 2, Product => 1}
 ```

+## Multi-Tenancy

+Check out [this great post](https://www.tiagoamaro.com.br/2014/12/11/multi-tenancy-with-searchkick/) on the [Apartment](https://github.com/influitive/apartment) gem.
+Follow a similar pattern if you use another gem.

 ## Scroll API

 Searchkick also supports the [scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html).
 Scrolling is not intended for real time user requests, but rather for processing large amounts of data.